Wii-Mini-Hacking/Pimp-My-mini/_pages/en_US/sminstall-nowifi.md

 ### Section I - Downloading required files

-1. Download the latest release of [Wiini SD Patcher](https://github.com/Wii-Mini-Hacking/wiini-sd-patcher/releases/latest) in zip form, decompress it and place the Wiini-SD-Patcher folder inside the /apps folder located in the root of your USB storage device.
+1. Download the latest zip release of [Wiini SD Patcher](https://github.com/Wii-Mini-Hacking/wiini-sd-patcher/releases/latest/download/Wiini-SD-Patcher.zip), decompress it and place the Wiini-SD-Patcher folder inside the /apps folder located in the root of your USB storage device.
 1. Determine your Wii mini System menu version.
 	- On your console's home menu, navigate to the Wii options in the bottom left corner
 	- Choose Wii Settings